 Are you looking for a content management system (CMS) to power the backend of your business’s website?
-Sitecore and WordPress are two popular CMS platforms: Sitecore vs WordPress, to help you decide which is right for you and your business.
+In this article, we cover two of the most popular CMS platforms: Sitecore vs WordPress, to help you decide which is right for you and your business.

 To add value to your business operations, your CMS should have the following qualities: